cncf/tag-observability/whitepaper.md

 #### Metric Cardinality

-The important characteristic of the metrics you collect about your workloads is their [cardinality](https://www.robustperception.io/cardinality-is-key/).
+An important characteristic of the metrics you collect about your workloads is their [cardinality](https://www.robustperception.io/cardinality-is-key/).
 Generally, for metrics, cardinality means the number of unique metric series collected over a certain period.
 Table 1 represents the cardinality of two for the t0-t1 period.
 However, if we had 100 data centers, with 10 000 hosts each, we would likely produce 1 million metric series (cardinality of 1 000 000) over the same duration.

-While the 1 million number seems large for a single metric name, it can easily fit a single node database (e.g. Prometheus).
+While the 1 million number seems large for a single metric name, it can easily fit a single node database.
+For example, Prometheus can scale into the tens of millions of active series.
 It is also significantly cheaper to process than the number of logs or trace events representing every memory allocation.

 Every efficient metric storage backend or vendor scales with metric cardinality, i.e. the true cost grows with cardinality.
 Given the typical interval for metrics varies between 1s and 1 minute, the number of samples could also represent cardinality for a certain duration.
 This is why you see some vendors and systems charging per sample.
 Many systems also have certain limits to how large cardinality can be over a specific time.